geoffreybennett/fcp-support/README.md

   zlib-devel json-c-devel pkgconfig
 ```

-3. Audio group membership is required to use the `fcp-firmware` tool:
+3. Audio group membership is required to use `fcp-tool`:

 ```bash
 sudo usermod -a -G audio $USER